Llannelongue/website-lannelongue-group/team/index.md

 {%
   include figure.html
   image="images/team/2025_SSI selfie.jpeg"
-  caption="The Lannelongue group at the 2025 SSI conference in Scotland." width="100%"
+  caption="The Lab at the 2025 SSI conference in Scotland." width="100%"
 %}